-On Third Reading or Fourth Reading of a bill or joint resolution the question shall be put in the following manner: "The Question Before the House is, shall the Bill or Joint Resolution Pass?"
-Such question shall be decided by recorded vote after the announcement of the question by the Presiding Officer.
-Before the vote is ordered, such question shall be subject to debate.
-Debate shall be limited to one (1) hour, equally divided between the proponents and opponents of the question, provided that no Member may speak for more than ten (10) minutes.
-Five (5) minutes of the time allocated to the proponents of the bill or joint resolution shall be reserved to the principal author, and the principal author shall have the right to close the debate.
+- (a) After Third Reading or Fourth Reading of a bill or joint resolution, the presiding officer shall put the question in the following manner: "The Question Before the House is, shall the Bill or Joint Resolution Pass?" - (b) After Third Reading but before the vote is ordered, unless prohibited by Section 7.20 of these rules, the question shall be subject to debate.
+After Fourth Reading but before the vote is ordered, unless prohibited by Section 7.20 of these rules, the question shall be subject to debate. - (c) As governed by paragraph (b) of this section, debate shall be limited to one (1) hour, equally divided between the proponents and opponents of the question, provided that no member may speak for more than ten (10) minutes. - (d) Five (5) minutes of the time allocated to the proponents of the bill or joint resolution shall be reserved to the principal author, and the principal author shall have the right to close the debate. - (e) The question of passage of a bill or joint resolution on Third or Fourth Reading shall be decided by recorded vote after declaration of the question by the presiding officer.